After few mild days, another Northern California summer heat wave on the horizon

 Areas of moderate to major heat risk will be possible.
 This level of heat affects most heat-sensitive groups, especially those without adequate hydration or cooling.
 Consider shifting the timing of outdoor activities to avoid the hottest part of the day between 1 p.m. to 7 p.m.

-We'll lose a few degrees this weekend as high-pressure overhead moves slightly.
-The weekend will still be warm with highs in the upper 90s to low 100s.
+We'll lose a few degrees this weekend as high-pressure overhead moves slightly and our Delta Breeze pulls in some cooler air.
+The weekend will still be warm with highs in the mid to upper 90s for those with a Delta influence and low 100s for the rest of the Valley.

+For the Sierra Foothills, highs will range from the upper 90s to 105 degrees.
+Highs in the low 90s are expected across higher elevations in the Sierra Nevada.

-Widespread high temperatures will be followed by little overnight relief with lows in the upper 60s to 70s.
-Make sure to do what you can during the day to keep your home cooled off.
+Widespread hot afternoon temperatures will be followed by little overnight relief with lows in the upper 60s to 70s.
+Make sure to do what you can during the day to keep your home cooled off during the day.

-Areas of major to extreme heat risk will be likely mainly in the central Sacramento Valley and the foothills of the Sierra Nevada.
+Areas of major to extreme heat risk will be likely from the Sacramento Valley to the foothills of the Sierra Nevada.

 Tuesday will bring more of the same, before temperatures cool by a few degrees by Wednesday, July 24.